In my years of outdoor experiences, I’ve been fortunate enough to have some excellent memories.

-Over Thanksgiving, the The Former Wife and I again went to Chaco Canyon.
+Over Thanksgiving, a past partner and I again went to Chaco Canyon.

 Chaco is simply an amazing place.
 And it requires more than just a day being there.
 Even after two visits, there is still more to see, do and savor.

 Our second visit together started on Thanksgiving Day.
 The easternmost outlier of Pueblo Pintado was investigated.
 Near the existing Navajo community by the same name, it is in direct alignment with the buildings in Chaco Canyon directly west.

 The area was wide and lonely.
 Even among the ruins, it was easy to imagine how this outpost was a welcome respite for any travelers coming to Chaco.
 The last push was a day’s walk away.
 On a slight rise, the outlier gave a view to the surrounding terrain.

 As we walked around, an 800+-year-old piece of pottery was discovered.
 Even the remnants of the Puebloan pottery is beautiful.